-Here’s a list of truths behind some common misunderstandings.
-See if you can find one or two that are new for you.
-Or else one or two that are good reminders for you.
+Here’s a list of facts about introverts and extroverts, which can also explain some common myths.
+See if you can find one or two that are new for you, or good reminders for you.

 - There’s nothing better about either type.